 Welcome!

-My research interests are broadly in algebraic geometry and related areas, including number theory, commutative and non-commutative algebra, and representation theory.
-I also enjoy computational approaches to algebra (e.g., experimentation in Python/SageMath/Macaulay2) and I’m especially interested in formalized mathematics and proof assistants, with an eye toward contributing to community libraries through focused formalization projects.
+My research is broadly in algebraic and arithmetic geometry and related areas, including number theory, commutative and non-commutative algebra, and representation theory, with a focus on rationality problems, algebraic tori and their torsors, and Brauer groups.
+I also enjoy computational approaches to algebra (experimentation in Python, SageMath, and Macaulay2).

-Curriculum Vitae (Academic) - (Drive link)
+Curriculum Vitae (Academic) - (Drive link),

 I am guided by the principles shared by Federico Ardila, which reflect a vision of inclusive and empowering mathematics: